PrefectHQ/prefect/docs/concepts/deployments.md

 !!! tip "Scheduling is asynchronous and decoupled"
-    Because deployments are nothing more than metadata, runs can be created at anytime. note that pausing a schedule, updating your deployment, and other actions reset your auto scheduled runs.
+    Because deployments are nothing more than metadata, runs can be created at anytime.
+    Note that pausing a schedule, updating your deployment, and other actions reset your auto scheduled runs.

 ### Versioning and bookkeeping